-Ms C completed the full process, so clearly answered the questions correctly - but it is not known if she answered any questions incorrectly initially and changed her answers, having seen this message.
+Ms A completed the full process, so clearly answered the questions correctly - but it is not known if she answered any questions incorrectly initially and changed her answers, having seen this message.

-Answering the questions correctly allowed Ms C to move the to the final stages, which involved selecting an ISA or bond, selecting which of the products she wanted to invest in, and how much she wanted to invest.
+Answering the questions correctly allowed Ms A to move the to the final stages, which involved selecting an ISA or bond, selecting which of the products she wanted to invest in, and how much she wanted to invest.
 After completing these final stages consumers were able to click on a box to open the Invitation Document for the bond.
 However, it was not mandatory to do this - consumers were able to proceed without opening the Invitation Document.
+Ms A has told us that she personally doesn't ever remember seeing the Invitation Document.

-Gallium's response to Ms C's complaint
+Gallium's response to Ms A's complaint

-Gallium did not uphold Ms C's complaint.
+Gallium did not uphold Ms A's complaint.
 It said, in summary:

-- Issuing the bonds and the subsequent performance of B&G Plc's business and lending activities were not regulated activities and were not matters for which Gallium assumed any responsibility. - It is not clear what documents or information Ms C had regard to when deciding to invest.
-However, it notes that the various financial promotions at the time, including the B&G Plc website and the Invitation Document, contained appropriate risk warnings for potential investors including that an individual may be exposed to a significant risk of losing all of the money invested. - Having reviewed Ms C's responses Gallium found that she had not provided the necessary details or documentation that would support a valid complaint in respect of the mis-selling of her bond.
+- Issuing the bonds and the subsequent performance of B&G PIc's business and lending activities were not regulated activities and were not matters for which Gallium assumed any responsibility. - The Invitation Document stated that investors may be entitled to compensation from the FSCS in certain limited circumstances and directed investors to the FSCS website for further details.
+The Invitation Document also stated that the FSCS does not cover investment performance and that their capital is at risk. - It is not clear what documents or information Ms A had regard to when deciding to invest.
+However, it notes that the various financial promotions at the time, including the B&G Plc website and the Invitation Document, contained appropriate risk warnings for potential investors including that an individual may be exposed to a significant risk of losing all of the money invested - Having reviewed Ms A's responses Gallium found that she had not provided the necessary details or documentation that would support a valid complaint in respect of the mis-selling of her bond.

-After Ms C referred her complaint to us, Gallium sent us submissions.
+After Ms A referred her complaint to us, Gallium sent us submissions.
 In those submissions it said, in summary: